 Civil Rights Alternative Spring Break Trip

-The Civil Rights Alternative Spring break trip offers Bucknell students the rare and exciting opportunity to explore the ongoing legacy of the Civil Rights Movement.
+The Civil Rights Alternative Spring break trip offers Bucknell students the rare and exciting opportunity to explore the ongoing legacy of the Civil Rights Movement in a contemporary context.

-Student and faculty/staff leaders investigate historic sites, museums, colleges and archives, interact with key historical players of the movement, and receive special behind-the-scene tours.
-Students will partner with various community-based, national and/or civic organizations, serving a variety of local constituents in the Memphis area.
+Student and faculty/staff leaders will investigate historic sites, museums, colleges and archives, interact with key historical players of the movement, and receive special behind-the-scene tours.
+Students will partner with various community-based, national and/or civic organizations, serving a variety of local constituents.

 Trip Leader Goals

-As Student Leaders we will help facilitate students' understanding of the many struggles that made up the Civil Rights Movement by planning the trip itinerary and creating a series of mini-curriculum lessons.
-We will also seek to foster cooperation, promote a spirit of generosity, and protect the health, safety and welfare of student participants.
+Student Leaders will help facilitate students' understanding of the many struggles that made up the Civil Rights Movement by planning the trip itinerary and creating a series of mini-curriculum lessons.
+Leaders also seek to foster cooperation, promote a spirit of generosity, and protect the health, safety and welfare of student participants.